How to Write a Personal Letter for a Home Offer in CA

 If California is your home, you have most definitely heard of this very common real estate practice.
 If California is not your home, welcome!
 Moving here and taking the plunge to purchase a home entails a process that, to the outside world, might seem irrational or unjustifiable.
 But to those of us who live here, sharing stories about how 'John Doe' outbid the other interested parties and managed to close on his house has become a natural part of our daily conversations.
 Everyone who lives here and has bought a house here has a story, and we seem to eat up the creative strategies people employ to turn their dreams into realities.

-I am writing with first hand knowledge about purchasing a home in the Bay Area, and more specifically the stretch of land south of San Francisco down to the Silicon Valley, referred to locally as 'The Peninsula'.
+I am writing with firsthand knowledge about purchasing a home in the Bay Area, and more specifically the stretch of land south of San Francisco down to the Silicon Valley, referred to locally as 'The Peninsula'.
 The area is known to be very affluent, including two of the top 25 wealthiest counties in the United States.
 It is one of the most expensive regions to live in across the whole country.

 House prices are inflated in the San Francisco Bay Area because of a number of factors that have been and will remain constant over time.
 Its natural beauty attracts people from all over the world.
-It is densely populated, and has limited land for new development.
-Our access to the outdoors is plentiful: we have the ocean to the west, mountains to the east, and wine country to the north.
+It is densely populated, and it has limited land for new development.
+Our access to the outdoors is plentiful: We have the ocean to the west, mountains to the east, and wine country to the north.
 Our climate is mild in winters and summers, and we say goodbye to the rain (without fail) from May to October.
 This is a lifestyle and an equation that cannot be beat.

 Well, except for the reality of purchasing a home.
 Truth be told, for the 'average' family, the math works out like in any other area.
 Our discretionary income is very comparable with the rest of the country, primarily because the higher cost of living offsets the increased income.
-So when it comes time to settle down, grow some roots and buy a house, you almost have to believe in magic.
+So when it comes time to settle down, grow some roots, and buy a house, you almost have to believe in magic.

 Short of relying on your coolest tricks, consider the alternative.
 With a good real estate agent at your side who will maximize your buying potential, you as the home buyer can play a critical role.
 How?
 Consider writing a personal letter to accompany your offer on the house.
 It is something we did, and I would like to believe, packed a punch.

-Why Writing A Personal Letter is Helpful
+Why Writing a Personal Letter Is Helpful

 Writing a personal letter to accompany the offer on a house is an effective tactic to try to persuade the seller to decide in your favor when many other aspects of your purchase power seem to be out of your immediate control.
 It is 'free of charge' to the interested buyer and merely requires your time and thoughtfulness.
 In short, by doing so, you have nothing to lose, and possibly much to gain.

 Personal touches can make the difference between one offer and the next because, by and large, owners develop a deep connection to and lasting memories of their homes.
-Moving often requires making changes which are very difficult in nature, and the seller is eager to find a family who truly recognizes the value of their home.
+Moving often requires making changes that are very difficult in nature, and the seller is eager to find a family who truly recognizes the value of their home.
 They have an underlying need to feel that their home will remain in good hands and is appreciated by the buyer.

 This dynamic seems to be at work especially in smaller towns where neighbors are not just people living next door but also part of the community.
 They want to leave a legacy behind as someone who cared about the neighborhood and considered the change on a larger scale.
 So make your offer stand out from the rest (and I can almost assure you there will be many) by attaching a personal note.
 But first read on to find out how.